 - How the government evaluates proposals in order to write content that achieves high scores

-- Proven quality measures for analyzing proposal content
+- Seven proven quality measures for analyzing proposal content

-- How to plan proposal content using techniques such as templates and annotated outlines
+- How to plan content effectively using annotated outlines and content plans

-- How to develop action captions for graphics that underscore key messages
+- How to develop titles and action captions for graphics that underscore key messages

 Who should attend?